netor27/features-webapp/README.md

 * For demo purposes, you can seed the app with demo data.
 Just open [http://localhost:5000/admin/initialize_demo_data](http://localhost:5000/admin/initialize_demo_data) to seed the database (Take note on one of the user/password combinations that were printed out).

-That's it!, you can now login to the site with the previous credentials here [http://localhost:5000](http://localhost:5000)
+That's it!, you can now login to the site with the previous credentials here [http://localhost:5000](http://localhost:5000).

+Also, the API docs are located in here [http://localhost:5000/apidocs/](http://localhost:5000/apidocs/).

-* To stop the containers
+* To stop the containers:

 ```shell
 sudo docker-compose down